chapel-lang/chapel/doc/rst/platforms/windows.rst

      Please note that running Chapel on Cygwin is supported only as a portability option and should not be expected to result in good performance.
-For users wanting to run Chapel on Windows systems, the preferred approach is to use the Windows Subsystem for Linux / Linux Bash Shell.
+For users wanting to run Chapel on Windows systems, the preferred approach is to use the Windows Subsystem for Linux (WSL) / Linux Bash Shell.